 What is Mitochondrial Dysfunction?

 Mitochondrial dysfunction occurs when the mitochondria don’t work as well as they should due to another disease or condition.
-The mitochondria in the cells throughout our bodies are responsible for creating 90% of the energy needed to sustain life and support organ function.
-When mitochondria malfunction, organs start to fail – people get sick and even die.
-Many conditions can lead to secondary mitochondrial dysfunction and affect other diseases.
-More and more research now suggests that mitochondrial dysfunction may be important in many different health conditions:
+The mitochondria in the cells are responsible for creating 90% of the energy.
+Not only when mitochondria malfunction, organs start to fail , people get sick and die but also can lead to secondary mitochondrial dysfunction.
+Moreover, more research suggests that mitochondrial dysfunction may be important in many different health conditions namely:

 - Bipolar disorder